Steven Donziger: Disbarment in New York and District of Columbia

 Donziger was suspended from practicing law in New York in July 2018, based on rulings by US District Judge Lewis A. Kaplan in the Chevron case.
 The state bar association appointed an independent referee to investigate.
 The referee recommended Donziger's reinstatement in February 2020, saying "The extent of [Donziger's] pursuit by Chevron is so extravagant, and at this point so unnecessary and punitive, [that] while not a factor in my recommendation, [it] is nonetheless background to it".
 A state appeals court ruled in August 2020 that the referee had been "too dismissive" of the misconduct that Kaplan had alleged, and disbarred Donziger in New York.
-Martin Garbus, Donziger's lawyer, said the decision deprives Ecuadorians represented by Donziger of their main advocate and singles Donziger out because he "threatens Chevron and the fossil fuel industry".
+186 AD3d 27 (1st Dept. 2020).
+Martin Garbus, Donziger's lawyer, said the decision deprives Ecuadorians represented by Donziger of their main advocate and singles Donziger out because he "threatens Chevron and the fossil fuel industry".The New York Court of Appeals, the state's highest court, twice declined to review the disbarment.
+2020-676 and 2021-554.
 Based on the New York action, he was disbarred in the District of Columbia on July 21, 2022.